tweag/nickel/doc/manual/introduction.md

     lets users add arbitrary assertions of their own and easily understand why when assertions fail.

-The motto guiding Nickel's design is:
-> Great defaults, design for extensibility
+The motto guiding Nickel's design is: **Great defaults, design for extensibility**

 There should be a standard, clear path for common things.
-There should be no arbitrary restrictions that limit what you can do you the one day you need to go beyond.
+There should be no arbitrary restrictions that limit what you can do the one day you need to go beyond.

 ## Use cases